iomakarsingh/manage_wise/README.md

-  manage_wise
+  # manage_wise
-  # This is a Clone project of Manage WIse Website
+  This is a Clone project of Manage Wise Website

   Note: Please ensure you have installed <code><a href="https://nodejs.org/en/download/">nodejs</a></code>